In order to promote the new EuroDisney theme park, Disney produced a short film that showed a preview of what the new park would look like.

 The covers tend to vary in quality (some are very close to the official cover art, while others take a different direction.)

-In this example, Snow White, Pinocchio and Peter Pan include extra photos that are not included on official releases; while Bambi, Cinderella, The Sword in the Stone, and The Lion King II : Simba's Pride use the original cover art.
+In this example, Snow White, Pinocchio and Peter Pan include extra photos that are not included on official releases; while Bambi, Cinderella, Alice in Wonderland, Sleeping Beauty, The Sword in the Stone, The Aristocats, Pocahontas, The Lion King II : Simba's Pride, and Tarzan use the original cover art.

 Public Domain :